Visitor information

 In order to protect this special landscape from the risk of fire please follow our guidance

 British Cycling and Forestry England have teamed up to offer free, women-only group cycle rides for all abilities in the nation’s forests.
 Every group ride is led by a qualified Breeze into the Forest Champion who will organise everything and make sure everyone stays safe.
-Come along to ride, chat and of course enjoy some tea and cake from the onsite café afterwards.
+Come along to ride, chat and of course enjoy tea and cake at the onsite cafe afterwards.

-Join Fran, Christine and Lucy, our Breeze into the Forest Champions, on a cycle ride through the forest, taking in stunning scenery and wildlife.
+Join Fran our Breeze into the Forest Champion, on a cycle ride through the forest, taking in stunning scenery and wildlife.

 Bike hire is available off-site at Otec bikes with pre-booking.